airbytehq/airbyte/docs/integrations/sources/netsuite.md

 Ensure the role has `Permissions->Reports->SuireAnalytics Workbook` allowed, or else you will not be able to perform queries.

+Also ensure that your integration user's date format is set up to match 2020-01-01 12:00:00 AM.

 ## Supported Streams
 All objects, including custom ones, should be supported, however subobjects have not been set up.